bbfrederick/rapidtide/docs/candidate_usage.md

 > it\'s an x file, it\'s more fluid and I don\'t guarantee that it will
 > keep a stable interface (or even work at any given time).
 But every
 > time I add something new, it goes here.
 The goal is eventually to make
 > this the \"real\" version.
-Unlike rapidtide2, however, I\'ve let it
+Unlike rapidtide, however, I\'ve let it
 > drift quite a bit without syncing it because some people here actually
 > use showxcorr and I don\'t want to disrupt workflows\...